-- 1. Tell students that today they will be learning to recognize some words from the story you have been reading with them.
+1. Tell students that today they will be learning to recognize some words from the story you have been reading with them.
 Tell them you are sure everyone will be able to learn at least one of the words today and that some may learn more.
-(See "To Prepare For the Lesson" above for the 11 words to use.) - 2.
-Hold up (or point to) the word "wife" so that everyone can see it.
+(See "To Prepare For the Lesson" above for the 10 words to use.)

+2. Hold up (or point to) the word "chicken" so that everyone can see it.
 Pronounce the word and have the students say it with you several times while they look at the word.
 Then have the students use the word in a sentence.
 The sentence can be about the story or can simply be a sentence that uses the word correctly.
 Say something like this:

-This word is WIFE.
-You remember the farmer's wife from our story who was picking apples.
-Think of a sentence using the word "wife," for example, "A woman becomes a wife when she is married."
-Think of another sentence using the word "wife," perhaps one that has something to do with the story we have been reading.
+This word is CHICKEN.
+You remember the

+chicken from our story who learned to talk.
+Think of a sentence using the word "chicken," for example, "A chicken is a kind of bird."
+Think of another sentence using the word "chicken," perhaps one that has something to do with the story we have been reading.